No Hard Feelings (The Beaches album)

 No Hard Feelings is the third studio album by the Canadian rock band the Beaches.
 It was released under AWAL on August 29, 2025, as the follow-up to their previous album, Blame My Ex (2023).
 The album has been preceded by the release of six singles: "Takes One to Know One", "Jocelyn", "Last Girls at the Party", "Did I Say Too Much", "Touch Myself", and "Lesbian of the Year".
-To promote No Hard Feelings, the Beaches will embark on the No Hard Feelings Tour, which is scheduled to take place in North America between August and November 2025.
+To promote No Hard Feelings, the Beaches embarked on the No Hard Feelings Tour, which took place in North America between August and November 2025, followed by a UK and European leg in February 2026.

+The album was longlisted for the 2026 Polaris Music Prize.

 Background and release

 In 2023, the Canadian rock band the Beaches released the album Blame My Ex.
 They gained commercial success with the track "Blame Brett", which went viral.
 The album won the Juno Award for Rock Album of the Year at the Juno Awards of 2024, and was shortlisted for the 2024 Polaris Music Prize.
 The Beaches also received the award for Juno Award for Group of the Year in 2024 and 2025.
 They then released the singles "Takes One To Know One" and "Jocelyn" in July and September 2024, respectively.

 On April 2, 2025, the Beaches announced their following album's title, No Hard Feelings, its 11-song track listing, and released the single "Last Girls At The Party" alongside a music video directed by Laura-Lynn Petrick.
 As part of the early promotion of the record, the band hosted events in North America and Europe, and played at several festivals, including Coachella and Osheaga.
 "Did I Say Too Much" was released as the album's fourth single on May 28, 2025.
-No Hard Feelings is scheduled to be released on August 29, 2025, under AWAL.
-It is supported by the No Hard Feelings Tour in North America, which began in Chicago on August 29, 2025, and is set to conclude in Moncton on November 15.
+No Hard Feelings was released on August 29, 2025, under AWAL.
+It is supported by the No Hard Feelings Tour in North America, which began in Chicago on August 29, 2025, and concluded in Moncton on November 15.
+A UK and European tour of the same name followed in February 2026.